abhisheksinghforsure/proxdad/README.md

 # ProxDad

-ProxDad is a collection of bash scripts designed to simplify the management of proxy settings in Linux environments.
-It provides a set of bash scipts to quickly turn ON or OFF proxy settings for different applications.
+ProxDad is a set of bash scripts that simplifies proxy settings management in Linux environments.
+It provides an easy way to toggle proxy settings ON or OFF for different applications.

 ## Features

-ProxDad configures proxy settings for following applications:
+ProxDad configures proxy settings for the following applications:

 - Environment variables for system-wide use.
 - APT (Advanced Package Tool) for package management.